Darth Plagueis: The Rise of Skywalker novelization

 Darth Plagueis is mentioned in Rae Carson's novelization of the 2019 film The Rise of Skywalker.
 In the book, it is revealed that Palpatine had discovered Plagueis' "secret to immortality", using this knowledge to resurrect himself after his death in Return of the Jedi.
 The novel further explains that Plagueis had attempted to create a powerful connection with Palpatine known as a 'Force dyad', a concept mentioned in the film as occurring naturally between Rey and Ben Solo.
 Plagueis' inability to use his powers to save himself from death is also detailed in the novelization; Plagueis "had not acted fast enough in his own moment of death" to prevent Palpatine from killing him.

 The Acolyte

 Darth Plagueis made his first live-action appearance in the series The Acolyte.
 During the final episode of the season, he made a small cameo appearance from a distance as he watches his apprentice, "Qimir"/The Stranger and former Jedi, Osha, leave the planet to find latter's twin sister, Mae, and her former master, Sol.
 It is revealed that the twins were created by their mother using the Force.
-Plagueis appears as a frail, withered being with dimly glowing eyes, and apparently being the same species as his Legends counterpart.
+Plagueis appears as a frail, withered being with dimly glowing eyes, apparently of the same species as his Legends counterpart.